Isolation and Quarantine

 Persons with COVID-19 who have symptoms and were directed to care for themselves at home may discontinue home isolation under the following conditions:

-For example, if day 0 is the onset of illness, persons with COVID-19 without a fever and have no respiratory symptoms as of day 3 must remain isolated until day 7.
-Someone with COVID-19 who still has a fever or respiratory symptoms until day 10 cannot be released until day 13.
+For example, if day 0 is the onset of illness, persons with COVID-19 without a fever and have no respiratory symptoms as of day 3 must remain isolated until day 10.
+Someone with COVID-19 who still has a fever or respiratory symptoms until day 10 must continue isolation until they have been symptom-free for 24 hours.

 For Household Contacts of Persons with COVID-19

-Because exposure is considered to be ongoing within the house, household contacts of persons with COVID-19 must be quarantined for 14 days after the case has been released from isolation.
+Because exposure is considered to be ongoing within the house, household contacts of persons with COVID-19 continue to quarantine for 10 days after the case has been released from isolation.
 This means that household contacts will need to remain at home longer than the initial case.
+If a household contact is able to be tested on day 5 or later after the positive patient has ended their isolation, they can end quarantine after day 7 if their test is negative.

 For Non-Household Contacts of Persons with COVID-19

-People who had close contact* with a person with COVID-19 must be quarantined for 14 days from the date of last contact with the person with COVID-19.
+People who had close contact* with a person with COVID-19 must be quarantined for 10 days from the date of last contact with the person with COVID-19.
+If a close contact is able to be tested on day 5 of their quarantine or later, they can end quarantine after day 7 if their test is negative.

 *Close contact is defined as someone who was within 6 feet of an infected person for at least 15 minutes starting from 2 days before illness onset (or, for asymptomatic clients, 2 days prior to positive specimen collection) until the time the patient is isolated.